joshzhaa/passmogu/README.md

 ## Implementaton
 A "vault" is saved as a string somewhere accessible to the "frontend" (e.g. on the filesystem) and entirely loaded into memory.

+## Todo
+There's a bug when encrypted data includes '\t'.
+It conflicts with the separator.